http://www.aaa.com:8080/web1

 Example 13-16 Creating a Virtual Server

-This example creates a virtual server named sampleServer
+This example creates a virtual server named sampleServer on

 asadmin> create-virtual-server sampleServer